• Skip to primary navigation

 Traditional spinach dip made with sour cream, mayonnaise and a packaged commercial mix.

-Basically it’s no so healthy.
 I lightened this dip up by using plain greek yogurt instead.
 I added cottage cheese to give it a little body as well as thawed frozen spinach and dried seasonings (like onion, thyme and celery).

-How To Make This Healthy Spinach Dip:
+How To Make This Homemade Spinach Dip:

 1. Combine yogurt and cottage cheese in food processor or stir until smooth in a mixing bowl.